IBM/SalesEnablement-Z-Db2-DataInsights-L3/docs/index.md

 Artificial Intelligence (AI) has become an essential capability for enterprises to exploit and master.
 The data that is stored and managed in operational databases contains information that is invaluable to making informed decisions.
 Sometimes the insights can be extracted using conventional Structured Query Language (SQL) queries.
 But when the information clients seek is hidden in non-obvious patterns in the data, conventional SQL is not flexible enough to see those patterns.

 Db2 for z/OS SQL Data Insights is a transformational technology, that enables Deep Learning AI models to be trained against mainframe data, so that anybody who writes SQL queries can invoke standard SQL functions to understand the data patterns without any need for data science expertise.
-Db2 for z/OS SQL Data Insights is also called SQL Data Insights through this document.
+Db2 for z/OS SQL Data Insights is also called SQL Data Insights in this document.

 The illustration below represents how Db2 for z/OS SQL Data Insights would be used.